On the Importance of Uncertainty in Decision-Making with Large Language Models: Epistemic uncertainty estimation for pre-trained LLMs

 \subsection{Dropout}

 The \textit{dropout} technique \citep{srivastava2014dropout} consists of randomly setting a proportion $p$ of neuron outputs to zero at each forward pass through the network during training.
 This random ``dropping out'' of neurons allows the network to sample and train on different (but overlapping) architectures.

 In standard supervised learning, dropout is then deactivated during inference, and all dropout neurons are re-scaled to account for the fact that all dropout neurons are active.
 However, in our case, we still apply dropout during the action selection \citep{gal2016dropout, deepbayesianbandits}.
 Using dropout in this phase, we randomly select (according to the dropout probability) a set of parameters $\hat{\theta}$ to use.
-This procedure can be seen as sampling parameters from an approximate posterior distribution: $\hat{\theta} \sim P(\theta|\gD)$.
+This procedure can be seen as sampling parameters from an approximate posterior distribution: $\hat{\theta} \sim P(\theta|\gD)$, and it has connections with variational inference \citep{gal2016dropout}.
 With such approximate posterior distribution, we can apply Thompson Sampling.
 This technique is valuable for large models, such as our LLM bandit, because it does not add any overhead to the procedure and does not require additional memory.